Follow

 2. The Forward HTTPS connections directly to the Upstream proxy option should not be ticked unless you want the HTTPS traffic to be managed directly by the upstream proxy.
 When unticked, the traffic is managed by the Endian UTM Appliance.

-3. In the Bypass HTTPS proxy for destinations textfield you should write the IP address or domain name of the remote web sites that should be skipped by the HTTPS proxy, one per line (it could also remain blank).
+3. In the Bypass HTTPS proxy for destinations textfield you should add the IP address or domain name of the remote web site that should be skipped by the HTTPS proxy, one entry per line (it could also remain blank).

 To activate the HTTPS proxy, click on Save and wait a few seconds.